anbox-cloud/discourse-docs/streaming-apps.md

 ## Supported Video Codecs

-In order to support low latency encoding the list of supported video codecs is limited as not all codecs are either support by any of the supported GPU models or are not performing well enough for low latency purposes.
+In order to support low latency encoding the list of supported video codecs is limited as not all codecs are either supported by any of the supported GPU models or are not performing well enough for low latency purposes.

 Currently supported video codecs are: